 Cons of OCBC Titanium MasterCard Credit Card

-To help you find your ideal rewards card, we have compared an contrasted each of the OCBC cards with similar cards from other banks.
-Most of these cards offer fantastic rewards in that cater to people with different needs.
+To help you find your ideal rewards card, we have compared and contrasted each of the OCBC cards with similar cards from other banks.
+Most of these cards offer fantastic rewards that cater to people with different needs.

 OCBC 365 vs POSB Everyday

-POSB Everyday card one of the best cashback cards in the market, and it's quite ideal for every day use.
+POSB Everyday card is one of the best cashback cards in the market, and it's quite ideal for everyday use.
 In a way, it's a more expensive version of OCBC 365.
 Its grocery cashback of 5% at Sheng Siong is higher than OCBC's, and it also provides rebates on petrol up to 20.1%.
-It is also currently running a promotion of 9% rebate on weekend dining (3% on weekdays).
-While the dining rebate offer lasts until 31 October 2016, we think POSB will likely continue the rebate at a lower rate around 5-6%.
-There’s also no cap on how much cashback you can earn, so POSB Everyday presents an opportunity to earn hundreds if not thousands of dollars in cashback every year, depending on your expenditure.
+Most importantly, POSB Everyday does not have a cap on how much cashback you can earn, and therefore represents an opportunity to earn hundreds if not thousands of dollars in cashback every year, depending on your expenditure.
 However, POSB Everyday does cost more because its S$128.4 of annual is only waived for the first year.
 We think highly of both cards, and would recommend making the decision based on your tolerance for annual fees.

 OCBC 365 vs Citi Cashback